 How to Plot Two-Variable Data on the TI-84 Plus

-You can use the TI-84 to construct scatter plots and xy-line plots.
 The most common plots used to graph two-variable data sets are the scatter plot and the xy-line plot.
+You can create both of these on the TI-84 Plus calculator.

-The scatter plot plots the points (x, y) where x is a value from one data list (Xlist) and y is the corresponding value from the other data list (Ylist).
-The xy-line plot is simply a scatter plot with consecutive points joined by a straight line.
+The scatter plot plots the points (x, y), where x is a value from one data list (Xlist) and y is the corresponding value from the other data list (Ylist).
+The xy-line plot is simply a scatter plot with consecutive points joined by straight segments.

 To construct a scatter plot or an xy-line plot, follow these steps:

-Your data does not have to appear in the Stat List editor to plot it, but it does have to be in the memory of the calculator.
+See the first screen.
+Your list does not have to appear in the Stat List editor to plot it, but it does have to be in the memory of the calculator.

 Turn off any Stat Plots or functions in the Y= editor that you don’t want to be graphed along with your histogram.